What Are The Different Shots In Pickleball

 The drive is a shot hit with strength.
 It can be a groundstroke or a volley.
 The drive is generally used sparingly as consistency and accuracy are often more important tactics, however, a drive can be used to mix it up or to create an error from the opponent.
 You can drive to an opening to win the point or force an opponent out of position, or directly at an opponent - most effectively at their feet.

 As its name implies is a defensive maneuver to reduce an opponent's advantage and a smart way to keep the point extended.

 THE DEEP RETURN OF SERVE

-is one of pickleball’s most important shots to learn and requires both technique and experiential instruction, and is often overlooked by players in practice.
-Players should ensure they have the fundamentals understood correctly, and reinforce those learnings with repetition.
+The deep return of serve is one of pickleball’s most important shots to learn and requires both technique and experiential instruction, and is often overlooked by players in practice.
+Players should ensure they understand the fundamentals correctly, and reinforce those learnings with repetition.
 Judging how a ball will react off your paddle comes with repeating the stroke over and over with practice to account for differing factors such as ball speed, wind, and even temperature.

 THE BACKHAND PUNCH

 The backhand punch is a tool intended as a surprise.
 The stroke resembles a punch and can turn a dink into a rally-winning shot when punched straight back toward opponents.
 The contact point should be well in front of the body with a punch, straight forward into the direction of the desired path of the ball.